 Nurses interested in being preceptors attend a formal educational program to prepare for this role.
 The initial education is provided in collaboration with healthcare facilities in our region through the New Jersey Professional Development Alliance.
 Our preceptors believe in continuous learning, self-evaluation, and professional growth.
 To enhance their efforts our Clinical Education department offers rich and diverse offerings via classroom presentations as well as on-line.
 Preceptors attend sessions throughout the year to network and enrich their mind, body and spirit.

-The New Graduate RN Residency Program is an evidence based education program designed to develop and support RN staff entering the acute care setting.
-The Residency is for New Graduate Nurses and RN’s with less than two years recent inpatient experience (novice to advanced beginner).
+The New Graduate RN Residency Program is an evidence based education program designed to develop and support RN staff entering the acute care hospital.
+The Residency is for New Graduate Nurses and RN’s with one year recent inpatient experience (novice to advanced beginner).
 The program aims to improve recruitment and retention of nurses through a yearlong, comprehensive, evidence-based education program with both theoretical and clinical components.
-The program supports the transition of nursing students to professional nurse, and enhances the work experience by reducing stress levels of the new graduate, precepting nurses, and nursing colleagues.
+The program supports the transition of nursing students to professional nurse, and enhances the work experience by reducing stress levels of the new graduate and promotes self-efficacy and confidence.

 This proven program prepares experienced nurses to transition into Critical Care and Trauma.
 This highly successful program was the basis for the RN Residency program.
 It incorporates the AACN Essentials of Critical Care Orientation (ECCO), a comprehensive introduction to critical care nursing